-The BNC connectors are used to accept ICP[®] and voltage mode input signals.
+The BNC connectors are used to accept ICP[®] and Voltage mode input signals.
 The ICP[®] excitation will be present on the input BNC only when the ICP[®] current is turned on.
 The voltage input mode allows bipolar, positive and negative (above and below ground) signals.
+In all input modes, the signal must be AC type signals, unless the DC coupling option is turned on.